-Christian Rosenkranz PhD is responsible for the global start-stop product line development and the European engineering center of Clarios.
-Prior to this role, Christian was responsible for the global research network as Vice President Advanced Materials and Products.
-During his 20 years of industry career Christian had several global assignments in the functions of research and development, business development and general management for the Li-Ion system integration center.
+Dr Christian Rosenkranz PhD is responsible for the European Industry and Governmental Relations EMEA at Clarios.
+During his 22 years of industry career, Christian had several assignments with increasing responsibility in the functions of research and development, business development and general management for the European Li-Ion system integration center.
 Dr Rosenkranz holds a PhD in Electrochemistry and has studied in Hannover and London.

 Dr Alistair Davidson is Director of CBI, managing all the consortium’s work programs.
 Alistair attended the University of Oxford and obtained a PhD at the University of Edinburgh.
 He has lectured at both Washington State University, USA and the University of Chongqing, China.